Leading-edge treatment for lymphoma, leukemia and myeloma in Kansas City

-The Blood Cancer Center of Sarah Cannon Cancer Institute, located at Research Medical Center, provides specialized care for acute leukemia and complex blood cancer patients.
-The Program provides comprehensive outpatient services and a dedicated inpatient oncology unit supported by a multidisciplinary team of specialists and staffed by oncology-certified nurses.
+The Blood Cancer Center is located at Research Medical Center in Kansas City, Mo.
+The center provides comprehensive outpatient services and a dedicated inpatient oncology unit supported by a multidisciplinary team of specialists and oncology nurses.

 - Acute Lymphocytic Leukemia (ALL)